Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 However, there’s no guarantee that this will happen.

-Should You Use NordVPN's Static IP?
+Should I Use NordVPN's Static IP?

 We strongly recommend that you don’t purchase NordVPN’s Static IP.